Glycemic Index of Chayote - Mexican cucumber, mashed from it

 What nutrients does Chayote - Mexican cucumber, mashed from it provide?

-Can diabetics include Chayote - Mexican cucumber, mashed from it in their diet?
+Can Chayote - Mexican cucumber, mashed from it be eaten at night?

 Glycemic Index Database